alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 auto main() -> int { app::run(); }
 ```

+**Tip**: while the classic Windows console windows are unable to present emojis like “😃” and other double-cell (apparently the Unicode terminology is “full-width”) Unicode characters, [Windows Terminal](https://github.com/microsoft/terminal) generally displays them just fine.

 ### 2. *How* to format fixed width fields (regardless of Windows/*nix/whatever platform).